What Size Heat Pump For 1600 Sq Ft?

 Step 4: Number f doors x 1,000 BTU

-After calculating all these measures, you’ll get the total BTU of heat pump required for your area.
+After calculating all these measures, you’ll get the total BTU of the heat pump required for your area.

 One Rule Of Thumb